How are vestibular disorders diagnosed?

 VIDEO HEAD IMPULSE TESTING (VHIT)

 vHIT also evaluates how well the eyes and inner ears work together.
 A small set of glasses with a camera are used to monitor eye movements.
 The vHIT is similar to rotational testing, where the head is moved to evaluate the vestibulo-ocular reflex.
-However, the vHIT test uses very small but quick movements of the head in order to evaluate the reflex (as opposed to the slow or moderate speeds used in rotation testing).
+However, the vHIT test uses very small and quick movements of the head to evaluate reflex function, as opposed to the slow or moderate speeds used in rotation testing.
 Not all people in the diagnosis phase will require vHIT tests.

 VESTIBULAR EVOKED MYOGENIC POTENTIAL (VEMP)

 VEMP testing is used to evaluate whether certain vestibular organs and associated nerves are intact and functioning normally.
 Responses in this test are measured from different muscles in the neck and around the eyes.
 VEMP testing uses adhesive, skin surface electrodes (like ENG or some rotational tests) and earphones (like those used during a hearing test).
 Sound is played for a few seconds through the earphones, the vestibular organs are stimulated and activate muscle responses, and electrodes record the results.